 - It is very important that the mixture rests for at least 60 minutes before serving to allow the flavors to blend.

 PRO TIP: Chimichurri is best when it’s left a little rustic looking and not blended completely smooth.
 Thicken chimichurri sauce by adding extra herbs.

 How to Store

 - Keep chimichurri sauce in a salad dressing cruet or a mason jar.

 - The oil will naturally separate, this is expected.
 Shake before using.

-- It will keep in the refrigerator for up to 3 weeks, but it’s sure to be used up long before then!
+- It will keep in the refrigerator for 2-3 days, but it’s sure to be used up before then!